NIH Undergraduate Scholarship

 How do you work with the NFP?

 To apply for this award, JHU nomination is not required, but candidates benefit greatly from working closely with us.
-Applicants submit their own materials to the NIH, though are encouraged to work with Dr. Miller, who is available to advise them and read drafts of their essays.
+Applicants submit their own materials to the NIH, though are encouraged to work with NFP staff, who are available to advise them and read drafts of their essays.

 The timeline gives an overview of the application process.
-Your first step is to contact Dr. Miller or attend her office hours.
+Your first step is to contact NFP or attend office hours.
 In preparation, review the resources below to learn about NIH Scholarships.

 |mid-March||Meet official NIH deadline|